MK-kapahi/AI-platform-test-task/README.md

 4. Add tests if applicable
 5. Submit a pull request

-### Development Guidelines
-- Follow TypeScript strict mode
-- Use Tailwind CSS for styling
-- Write component stories for Storybook
-- Ensure responsive design
-- Test accessibility features

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.

 ## 🙏 Acknowledgments

-- **Shadcn/ui** for the excellent component library
+- Built with Next.js 13+ App Router
+- UI components from Radix UI
-- **Tailwind CSS** for the utility-first CSS framework
+- Styling with Tailwind CSS
-- **Framer Motion** for smooth animations
-- **Next.js** for the powerful React framework
+- Icons from Lucide React
-- **Radix UI** for accessible primitives

-## 📞 Support

-For support and questions:
-- Create an issue in the repository
-- Check the documentation
-- Review the Storybook examples
+- Theme management with next-themes

 ---

-**Built with ❤️ using Next.js, TypeScript, and Tailwind CSS**
+**Built with ❤️ using modern web technologies**